Updated: Nov 5

 Cannabis and its derivatives have been consumed by humans for centuries and in the past couple of decades scientists have been searching for an explanation as to how Cannabis works in the human body.
 Research on the effects of cannabis led to the discovery of an unknown communication system called The Endocannabinoid System (ECS), which plays a vital role in regulating our physiology, mood, pain and everyday experience.

-The ECS is found throughout the brain and nervous system and is involved with things like appetite, pain modulation, digestion, reproduction, motor learning, stress, and memory.
-The discovery of receptors in the brain that respond pharmacologically to cannabis and the identification of endogenous cannabinoid compounds ( anandamide (AEA) and 2-arachidonoylglycerol (2-AG), and their metabolic enzymes) in our own bodies that bind to these receptors advances our understanding of human biology, health and disease.
+The ECS is found throughout the brain and nervous system and is involved with bodily functions, such as appetite, pain, digestion, reproduction, motor learning, stress, and memory.
+The discovery of receptors in the brain that respond to cannabis and the identification of endogenous cannabinoid compounds ( anandamide (AEA) and 2-arachidonoylglycerol (2-AG), and their metabolic enzymes) in our own bodies that bind to these receptors advances our understanding of human biology, health and disease.

 Cannabinoids are chemical compounds that activate cannabinoid receptors and other receptors in the body.
 Although, there are over 100 cannabinoids found in hemp and cannabis, the two that have been studied extensively the most are tetrahydrocannabinol (THC) and cannabidiol (CBD)

 There are several different types of cannabinoids that the endocannabinoid system can act on:

 Endocannabinoid - These are the natural cannabinoids that your body produces on its own